Skip to main content

 Workflow

-A workflow is a specification of a list of actions to be executed if the pull request satisfies any of the specified rules.
+A workflow is a specification of a list of actions to be executed if the pull request / issues satisfies any of the specified rules.

 The structure of a workflow is as follows: